EbTech/rust-algorithms/README.md

 ## Programming Language Advocacy

 My other goal is to show the world that C++ and Java kinda suck, and that *it doesn't have to be this way*.
 Rather than trying to persuade you with words, this repository aims to show by example.
-See [Jim Blandy's **Why Rust?**](http://www.oreilly.com/programming/free/files/why-rust.pdf) for a brief introduction, or simply [dive in](https://www.rust-lang.org).
+See [Jim Blandy's *Why Rust?*](http://www.oreilly.com/programming/free/files/why-rust.pdf) for a brief introduction, or simply [dive in](https://www.rust-lang.org)!

 ## Contents